stealthgyro/docker-radarrAnnounced/README.md

 * `-p 3467` - the port(s)
-* `-v /config` - sonarrannounced Application Data
+* `-v /config` - radarrannounced Application Data
 * `-e PGID` for for GroupID - see below for explanation
 * `-e PUID` for for UserID - see below for explanation
 * `-e TZ` for timezone information, eg Europe/London

-It is based on alpine-linux with S6 overlay, for shell access whilst the container is running do `docker exec -it sonarrannounced /bin/bash`.
+It is based on alpine-linux with S6 overlay, for shell access whilst the container is running do `docker exec -it radarrannounced /bin/bash`.

 ### User / Group Identifiers